 For exports, legislation is laid down in the Plant Protection Act and the Plant Inspection Order.

-In addition to EU Directive 2000/29, specific emergency measures are applicable.
+In addition to EU Directive 2000/29/EC, specific emergency measures are applicable.

 The models of the phytosanitary certificates for export and reexport are based on the International Standard for Phytosanitary Measures No 12 ‘Guidelines for Phytosanitary Certificates’ adopted under the International Plant Protection Convention.